KhaliqueN/KhaliqueN.github.io/index.md

 [comment]: <> ![Fraser lab logo](static/img/logo/jf_retreat_logo.svg){:style="max-width: 100%; height: auto;"}

-Research in the lab is focused on discovering the network and structural principles of biomolecules.
+Research in the lab is focused on discovering network and structural principles of biomolecules.
 {: .welcomefont}